stemey/baucis/README.md

 baucis
 =====================

+This is a bit of a work in progress, but should be mostly stable, if not well documented at the moment.

 ![David Rjckaert III - Philemon and Baucis Giving Hospitality to Jupiter and Mercury](http://github.com/murmux/baucis/raw/master/david_rijckaert_iii-philemon_and_baucis.jpg "Hermes is like: 'Hey Baucis, don't kill that goose.
 And thanks for the REST.'")

 *David Rijckaert - Philemon and Baucis Giving Hospitality to Jupiter and Mercury*